Brett Gurewitz: Error

 In 2003, Gurewitz was recruited by 12 Rounds member and Nine Inch Nails collaborator Atticus Ross and his younger brother Leopold to play guitar and bass in an electro-hardcore project called Error.
 Their only release to date is a self-titled EP, which was in 2004.
 Following the release of the EP, Error was reported to be looking for a full-time vocalist for touring and a full-length debut; however, the future of the project has been a topic for discussion on many internet message boards.
 In 2005, Error recorded one new song, "Wild World", that appears on a tribute album to The Birthday Party called Release the Bats: The Birthday Party as Heard Through the Meat Grinder of Three One G, which was released on April 4, 2006.
 Error has been on hiatus since and it is unclear whether the project will return anytime in the future.

 Personal life

-Gurewitz was born in Los Angeles, California and grew up in Woodland Hills, where he was brought up Jewish.
+Gurewitz grew up in Woodland Hills, Los Angeles, where he was brought up Jewish.

 In 1997, Gurewitz temporarily left Epitaph to undergo treatment for addiction.

 He is married to Gina Davis, who had worked at Epitaph, and they live in California.
 He is a deist.